 Friday 20 November 2009, by

-Such varied life experiences heighten my sensibility to observe my everyday surroundings and my capacity to incorporate critical thinking with mosaic viewpoints.
-I position myself as a ‘contexterin’ – a title composed by 3 parts ‘context - er - in’ in German, meaning a female person who aims to generate new contexts in her creative practice.
-The artistic experience for me is an overall experience that queries all aspects of life.
+I-Wei Li positions herself as a ‘contexterin’ – a title composed by 3 parts ‘context - er - in’ in German, meaning a female person who aims to generate new contexts in her creative practice.